 - Brain and Spinal Cord Injury

 Parents, relatives, and caregivers of these patients may also join support groups.
 It is a sharing session wherein people talk about relationship issues, effective support, and even how to deal with fears in the family that have resulted from their neurological problems.
 Neurological physical therapy is more effective when done together with group therapy and other forms of therapy.

 Participants may opt to meet in person or via online media since tele-counseling and telehealth have become relatively common for psychosocial assistance.
 Regardless of the medium, there is no strict attendance in most support groups.

-Treating both psychological and physical illnesses are essential for holistic rehabilitation.
-People who suffer from neurologic injury and diseases must receive individualized treatment plans, including counseling and therapies.
+Treating both psychological and physical illnesses are extremely important for holistic rehabilitation.
+People who suffer from neurologic injury and diseases must receive individualized treatment interventions, including surgery, counseling, and therapies.

-- Learn how to cope when diagnosed with a physical disability
+- Learn how to cope and function when diagnosed with a physical disability

 - Manage forms of anxiety and depression